Skip to content

 What is a housing counselor?
 Someone who will walk you through the homebuying process

-What else does a counselor do?
+What does a housing counselor do?

 Get a free consultation from a HUD-certified housing counselor.